felleg/felleg.gitlab.io-backup/content/posts/20201030-password-managers.md

 After exploring the different options at our disposal today, I find that the combination of a password manager along with two-factor authentication is what comes closest to addressing our every needs.

+# Risks of getting your password manager hacked

+{{< figure src="/img/eggs-in-basket.png" position="center">}}

+There is one potential security flaw with password managers: after you finished importing all your accounts into your vault, all your eggs will sit in the same basket.

+I already hear you asking: **"What if someone gets hold of my master password?
+Won't they have access to all my organized credentials?
+How is this better and not actually worse than password re-use?"**

+While this concern is understandable, you have to understand that this burden falls on the shoulders of the developers of password managers.
+I'll illustrate this with a concrete example.

+Let's suppose you use a password manager that gives you access to sensitive accounts (bank, email, social media, etc.).
+If someone gains access to any of these accounts, it's game over for you.
+Now, let's also suppose that someone figured out your password manager's master password and attempts to log into your vault.
+What then?

+The first security layer that will be triggered is that, because the hacker is logging from a new browser/device, the login process will be halted on their end.
+An email will be sent to your email address asking you to confirm if this unidentified login was intentional.
+And here's the magical thing: **because your email credentials are not weakened by passsword re-use (they are in your password manager vault), the hacker will have no way of hacking into your email to confirm their login.**

+## What if the hacker manages to snoop into your email?

+Indeed, there are many ways to be hacked.
+Maybe, for some reason, the hacker has physical access to your computer (e.g. you left your browser open at work and someone used it while you were away).
+At this point it all depends on what you are already logged in - which doors you left open for the hacker to walk into.

+The worst case scenario is, of course, that they will have direct access to your password manager there and then.
+They could open it, scribble down your most valuable passwords, and keep them for later.
+No need to snoop in your emails, they got your passwords from the source!
+This is a pretty unlucky scenario: no only were you careless enough to leave your computer unlocked without being around it, it also means you did it around people you shouldn't trust.

+If your password manager is locked, there is no way a hacker could get in without your master password or recovery code (which you wouldn't leave around for people to see, more on that later).

+to be continued.. end it by saying that 2fa aims to cover that, and also basic common sense.

 # My favorite password manager: Bitwarden